 By the time they have reached 8 they have the finger span to play almost any instrument and especially the piano.
-There is not a real difference if a child begins learning at 3-4 then if they start at 7 because by the time they reach 8 they will be the same standard of play, however there are exceptions to the norm obviously.
+There is not a real difference if a child begins learning at 3-4 then if they start at 7 because by the time they reach 8 they will be the same standard of play, however, there are exceptions to the norm obviously.
 The piano to get you child is determined by their capacity.
-The keyboard piano is usually better if they you are unsure of the capacity or they’re own willingness to learn, playing it same will save a lot of time, energy and space.
+The keyboard piano is usually better if they are unsure of the capacity or they’re own willingness to learn, playing it same will save a lot of time, energy and space.

 What’s best weighted keys or not?

 There are some differences between piano keys and each can offer a unique feel and user experience.
-Fully weighted keys are the type that require you to use a force that is similar to an acoustic piano while others might not necessarily have the same weight in the design.
+Fully weighted keys are the type that requires you to use a force that is similar to an acoustic piano while others might not necessarily have the same weight in the design.
 A fully-weighted key is touch sensitive and this would be reflected in the sound, which would be lighter in sound as the force of finger pressure is reduced.

 Electric piano or keyboards are opposite and offer less touch-sensitivity and therefore do not have the diversity as the touch-ones do.
-Some do however and there is growing trend in design and manufacturing process to develop pianos with touch sensitive because of the ability for the easy transition to acoustic styled play.
+Some do however and there is growing trend in design and manufacturing process to develop pianos with touch sensitive because of the ability to the easy transition to acoustic styled play.

 How much should I spend on my kids first piano?

-This is definitely a personal choice, but as a general rule I would say you should make a decision that is based around time spent vs cost of the instrument.
+This is definitely a personal choice, but as a general rule, I would say you should make a decision that is based on time spent vs the cost of the instrument.
 Most kids never really expressing the desire to play would be best suited to a lower valued piano than say a grand piano.
 A keyboard piano is always a safe bet and the more you spend the more frustration you might feel if your child says they no longer want to continue playing.

 Should I get a full size piano or not for my child?

-This is another question to answer based on personal circumstances, but in general the rule of thumb when deciding on such a matter is children 8 and above can handle full sized, but under is not.
+This is another question to answer based on personal circumstances, but in general, the rule of thumb when deciding on such a matter is children 8 and above can handle full sized, but under is not.